Sunrise over power lines and woodland

 The existing right of way width varies along the route but is typically at least 235 feet in most areas.
 At its widest point near Carson Substation, the right of way is 450 feet wide.
 Many portions of the existing right of way are unmaintained (i.e. forested).

 Please contact your Right of Way Representative for assistance.
-See the Rights of Way Use & Safety page for the latest regional contact maps.
+The latest regional contact map is available here: Rights of Way Usage and Safety | Dominion Energy.

 Powerlines 101 - Learning Zone